No matter where you look in the security world today, you’ll see the terms machine learning and artificial intelligence (AI).

 It would learn what every user, system, and application does in incredible detail, enabling immediate identification and handling of user impersonation, malicious intent, and other issues.

 Applying AI to security via machine learning is frequently presented as an easy solution.
 It’s not.
-Contrary to many vendors’ claims, no product can do this effectively today.

 Despite this, machine learning still offers a great deal of promise in improving security by greatly reducing human effort and lowering the time to detect, respond to, and recover from incidents.